 What is next?

-While DevOps and the cloud provide enormous promise for long-term company benefits, early investment is required.
+While DevOps consulting services and the cloud provide enormous promise for long-term company benefits, early investment is required.
 This investment is not just monetary; it is also a time obligation.
 Many of these recommended processes may be time-consuming (especially getting the infrastructure in place before beginning, rather than as and when).
 However, it is certainly worthwhile.

 You will find it much easier to build, deploy and manage apps by following these best practices.
 As in any cutting-edge area, they are, of course, subject to change.
 The goal is to keep an eye on your industry and to incorporate advancements as soon as feasible.
 This is particularly true about safety.
 The most reliable method of exposure prevention knows the present situation in your application and the outside world.